vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Second of alternating days (focus on building)

-* [NOTE: Paused temporarily starting 2024-09-29 while I figure out if this led to muscle strain causing lower neck inflammation.]
-Right hand on 200 lb:

-  * First, try to close just with the right hand.
-I can generally get a little further than parallel, but far from all the way.

-  * Now, while keeping the hand gripper in that position, wrap the left hand around the right hand to go the remaining distance to closing.

-  * Now release the left hand while trying to maintain the closed position with the right hand.
-This probably won't succeed, but I might succeed in maintaining a level that's still more closed than what I was able to actively achieve without the level of the left hand.

-  * Release after a few seconds.
-There may be brief muscle aches that dissipate within a minute.
-Massage the area if they don't, and consider head-and-neck strength exericses if the aches persist.

-* [NOTE: Paused temporarily starting 2024-09-29 while I figure out if this led to muscle strain causing lower neck inflammation.]
-Left hand on 200 lb: I am far from being able to close.
-I can just about get to parallel.
-So at this point, the effort to try to close here is just a formal effort.

-NOTE: It may be wise to wait a few minutes after doing the 200 lb and before proceeding to the 100 lb, or do them at different times of the day.
+* Right hand on 150 lb: I close and keep closed for about 10-20 seconds.

+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
+Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

+* Left hand on 150 lb: I close and keep closed for about 10-20 seconds.

+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
+Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

 * Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a load that is not too much for me wrist as a whole.

-  * Excluding the little finger: I should be able to do it, but it's much harder than using all fingers.
+  * Excluding the little finger: I close and keep closed for 4 to 12 seconds.
+I should be able to do it, but it's much harder than using all fingers.

-  * Excluding the index finger: I am not able to do this consistently.
+  * Excluding the index finger: I close and keep closed for 2 to 7 seconds.
+I should be able to do it, but it's much harder than using all fingers.

 * Left hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a load that is not too much for me wrist as a whole.

-  * Excluding the little finger: I should be able to do it, but it's much harder than using all fingers.
+  * Excluding the little finger: I should be able to close and hold for 1 to 2 seconds except in case of cold hands, but it's much harder than using all fingers.

   * Excluding the index finger: I am not able to do this consistently.